smidtj/CS_290_Assignments/bio.md

 **Favorite CS 165 Project:** My favorite programming project last quarter was my final project.
 I created a small console game called "Lost at Sea."
 The player could find treasure and grog, encounter pirates, discover land, and even do battle with a vicious kracken.
 This was of course complete with an ASCII ship sailing across the console after a decision was selected.

+**Programming Experience:** Outside of my experience with C++ from CS 165, I've worked with SAS and R extensively while pursuing my first B.S.